MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 ## FAQ

 The Microsoft Security Team have published [an article](https://www.microsoft.com/security/blog/2020/03/26/alternative-security-professionals-it-achieve-modern-security-controls-todays-unique-remote-work-scenarios/) which outlines key ways for security professionals and IT can achieve modern security controls in today's unique remote work scenarios.
-In addition, below are some of the common customer questions and answers.
+In addition, below are some of the common customer questions and answers on this subject.

 ### How do I stop users accessing other tenants I do not trust where they could exfiltrate data?